 So, is Citymapper worth taking up extra storage on your device?
 It depends.
 I will definitely continue to use it when I am in major cities that require navigating public transportation systems.
 However, because I live in a small town, I will likely delete it to free up storage on my phone for the majority of the time.

 Although Citymapper did make me late a few times, I do think it can be really helpful because it offers so many options and alternative routes for commuting from one place to the next, and as a non-city girl, I find this feature extremely helpful, and I definitely recommend it to anyone vacationing or moving to a new city.
+And if you want to create an app or a map that you can use in your business or website, try a free geocoding API that will help you convert data such as addresses into coordinates.

 It’s certainly not perfect, but it is far superior to Apple and Google Maps.
 Even city-slickers could benefit from Citymapper by learning new ways of traveling that deviate from their usual routes.